BEagle1984/silverback/README.md

 # <img src="https://github.com/BEagle1984/silverback/raw/master/docs/images/logo.png" alt="Silverback">

-ilverback is a **powerful, elegant, and feature-rich message bus for .NET**, designed to simplify asynchronous messaging, event-driven architectures, and microservice communication.
+Silverback is a **powerful, elegant, and feature-rich message bus for .NET**, designed to simplify asynchronous messaging, event-driven architectures, and microservice communication.
 With seamless integration for **Apache Kafka** and **MQTT**, it offers robust features for **reliability, consistency, and scalability**.

 Whether you're building a **small microservice, a large-scale enterprise solution, or anything in between**, Silverback provides the tools to make messaging effortless and reliable.